radis/radis-examples/README.rst

 RADIS Examples
 ==============

-Interactive calculates of infrared spectra of molecules with RADIS
+Interactive examples to calculates of infrared spectra of molecules with RADIS